johnnywoo/beholder/README.md

 WARNING: Beholder has no stable version yet.
 Config syntax, commands, options, behaviour, everything is going to be changed without any backwards compatibility.

+A somewhat reliable version is 0.1.222.
+You should disable the misguided manual GC feature when using that version (put `extra_gc_interval_seconds 0;` in your config).

+More recent versions contain lots of untested code and bugs!

  * [Usage](#usage)
  * [Building Beholder](#building-beholder)
  * [Recipes](#recipes)